Dr. Hugh Agnew

 Dr. Denisa Nešťáková

-Herder Institut, Marburg, Germany and Department of General History, Faculty of Arts, Comenius University, Bratislava, Slovakia
+Herder Institut, Marburg, Germany and Comenius University, Bratislava, Slovakia

 Recent Publications: